Drawing a Box-and-Whisker Plot In Exercises 15–18,(b) draw a box-... | Channels for Pearson+

 1

-Calculate Q1 (the median of the lower half of the data, excluding the overall median) and Q3 (the median of the upper half of the data, excluding the overall median).
+Identify the five-number summary: minimum, first quartile (Q1), median (Q2), third quartile (Q3), and maximum.
+The minimum is the smallest value, the maximum is the largest value, the median is the middle value, and Q1 and Q3 are the medians of the lower and upper halves of the data, respectively.

+Calculate the interquartile range (IQR) to check for potential outliers.
+The formula for IQR is: .
+Any data point below or above is considered an outlier.

 Draw a number line that includes the range of the data.
-Plot the five-number summary values (minimum, Q1, median, Q3, and maximum) on the number line.

-Construct the box-and-whisker plot: Draw a box from Q1 to Q3 with a vertical line at the median.
-Extend whiskers from the box to the minimum and maximum values.
+Mark the five-number summary (minimum, Q1, median, Q3, and maximum) on the number line.
+Use a box to represent the interquartile range (from Q1 to Q3) and draw a vertical line inside the box at the median.
+Extend whiskers from the box to the minimum and maximum values that are not outliers.

+If there are any outliers, plot them as individual points beyond the whiskers.
+Label the box-and-whisker plot appropriately to ensure clarity and accuracy.

 Verified video answer for a similar problem: